nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ## Reasons I Love Using Logos

 If you're still unsure about getting into Logos 10, let me highlight some other benefits of using Logos:

+### ✈️ Accessibility

+* Have you ever struggled figuring out which books to pack and bring with you on a trip?
+* Have you ever sat down at a coffee shop to work on a sermon or Bible study and realize you forgot a resource at home?
+* Have you ever had to pack your library into boxes and move? 💀

+One of my favorite features of Logos is having access to my entire library everywhere.
+As long as I have my iPhone, iPad, or MacBook with me, I can read and study anywhere.
+I never have to worry about forgetting to bring a resource with me.
+More than this, I can leverage my entire library no matter where I am.

+I travel quite a bit and frequently work in places outside my home office.
+It is awesome having access to my library wherever I go.

 ### 📚 Reduces Friction: Use more of your resources more often